CodeIsaMystic/dashboard-light-theme/app/README.md

-# MODEL API APPLICATION
+# DASHBOARD LIGHT THEME APPLICATION

 # Getting Started

-The Dashboard Light Theme is a backend dashboard basic theme for simple projects [dashboard-light-theme](https://github.com/CodeIsaMystic/dashboard-light-theme) with basics and standards applications, you can imagine so, handling texts, SEO, Titles, Cards, Images, Users, Contacts, Lists, Articles, Posts and so on...
+This app is a basic backend dashboard for simple projects.
+[Dashboard-light-theme](https://github.com/CodeIsaMystic/dashboard-light-theme) have some basics and standards applications, you can imagine so, handling texts, SEO, Titles, Cards, Images, Users, Contacts, Lists, Articles, Posts and so on...
+You can of course implementing more applications on it like charts with Chart.js.

 ## SQL Database